About Women's One-Day Events

 - Varies based on host facility.

-- Includes lunch, cart, golf, range balls and prizes ($10 of each player's entry fee goes towards gift certificate prizes)
+- Includes cart, golf, range balls and prizes ($10 of each player's entry fee goes towards gift certificate prizes)

 Divisions and Approximate Yardages

 *All yardages are approximate and vary based on the host facility

 - Each division will be pre-flighted based on combined team handicap as of the close of entries.